arthurdouillard/incremental_learning.pytorch/README.md

 My experiments are in green, with their means & standard deviations plotted.
 They were runned 40 times, with seed going from 1 to 40, each producing a different classes ordering.

-It seems that the mean is consistently lower by 10pts compared to iCaRL's paper results.
-I guess it means something is wrong during the training & not simply due to the distillation loss or the examplars selection because we can see this loss from the first task.